Thinking about becoming an engineer but not sure how much you might earn? We take a look at the latest engineering salaries in the sector.

 Five factors affecting an engineer’s pay

-• Travel: Engineers often get to travel the world, completing stints in various countries for months or years at a time.
-As such, these jobs tend to be compensated with higher salaries.
+- Travel: Engineers often get to travel the world, completing stints in various countries for months or years at a time.
+These jobs tend to be compensated with higher average salaries – 27% higher, in fact, than the national average in 2024.

-• Size: It might be far more convenient for you to jump on board with a local, small-scale firm, or trying to make it as an independent contractor.
-The big players, however, have lots more cash in the bank, and will probably tempt you with a much fatter paycheque.
+- Size: It might be far more convenient for you to jump on board with a local, small-scale firm, or to try to make it as an independent contractor.
+If you're looking for opportunities and career progression, though, it's worth looking at the bigger companies with bigger budgets for their engineering salaries.

-• Time: Since engineers have to deal with a lot of pressure – there could be lives at risk if standards slip – it’s no surprise that proving yourself over several years will entail sufficient rewards.
-The ceiling for engineering salaries exists to be broken, so there are few limitations to pushing onwards up the career ladder.
+- Time: Since engineers have to deal with a lot of pressure – there could be lives at risk if standards slip – it’s no surprise that proving yourself over several years will entail sufficient rewards.

-• Qualifications: Degrees, apprenticeships, and diplomas can all influence your pay grade.
-Again, they vary depending on the area you’re focusing on, but at least you know that higher education, in this instance, is the surest path to a high-earning job.
+- Qualifications: Degrees, apprenticeships and diplomas can all influence your pay grade.
+Again, this varies depending on the area you’re focusing on, but higher education, in this instance, is the surest path to a high-earning job.

 Tying it all together